 - Look at the items students recalled from the video that fit into the category of 'collection items'.
 Explore the various collections that Dimity and Reginald saw, including Genealogy and Newspapers, and the two exhibitions in the Dome Galleries, Mirror of the world and The changing face of Victoria.

 - Although Reginald and Dimity didn't see our Will Alma collection of magic and conjuring items, your students will be fascinated to watch this short two-minute video showcasing this special collection.

 - Visit the Library website to take a closer look at collection items that Dimity and Reginald saw in the video – these include precious medieval manuscripts, Ned Kelly’s armour, the remarkable Midget Library, John James Audubon's Birds of America, hair from Burke and Wills' camels, a lady's mourning brooch made from pioneer Anne Drysdale's hair, and an early painting of Melbourne.
 Consider displaying these to the class on a SMART board or data projector.

 - Prompt students to reflect on how the Library's physical building and services to the public have changed over time.
-For example, the vaulted 19th-century space that known as Experimedia has entered the 21st century by including a media wall, gaming consoles and contemporary furniture.
+For example, the building's former courtyard spaces have now been enclosed and act as additional rooms and venues.